 The orchestra sweeps up and crests into a wave of thick, hazy chords and hovering fragments.
 A prominent part for cimbalom, the hammered dulcimer, lends the entire score an exotic flavor.
 (Chester Englander was the vivid performer.)

 Since 2012, Chester has performed Adams compositions 14 times.
-For these and many other classical pieces, he has been featured soloist on cimbalom for 17 renowned orchestras including the Boston Symphony, Toronto Symphony, Orquesta Sinfónica de Minería (Mexico City), Chicago Symphony, LA Philharmonic, Iceland Symphony, and the National Symphony at the Kennedy Center.
+For these and many other classical music pieces, he has been featured soloist on cimbalom for 17 renowned orchestras including the Boston Symphony, Toronto Symphony, Orquesta Sinfónica de Minería (Mexico City), Chicago Symphony, LA Philharmonic, Iceland Symphony, and the National Symphony at the Kennedy Center.
 As both percussionist and cimbalist, he’s been Guest Artist for the Cleveland Orchestra, the Israel Philharmonic, plus the Oregon, Pittsburgh, and San Diego Symphonies.
 Englander has performed at Carnegie Hall (New York), Royal Albert Hall (London), Musikverein (Vienna), Concertgebouw (Amsterdam), Symphony Hall (Boston), Philharmonie de Paris, KKL (Luzern), Severance Hall (Cleveland), and Walt Disney Concert Hall (LA).

 He also appeared on The Tonight Show with Vampire Weekend, and is now the Head of Percussion Studies at Cleveland State University as well.
 Some of his performances are available on top music labels, and he’s built his own recording studio at home to provide additional work to a growing audience.
 Chester’s success, literally, has become out-of-this-world: in 2012, he played on the will.i.am track Reach for the Stars that was broadcast on Mars when the NASA Curiosity rover landed there.